 - Divide the cubed butter and place in the area where the pit was in the center of each peach, about ½ tablespoon per peach half.

 - Evenly top each peach half with 1 teaspoon of brown sugar and ⅛ teaspoon sprinkle of ground cinnamon.
-Place into the oven and bake until the peaches are tender and the bubble, about 30 minutes.
+Place into the oven and bake until the peaches are tender and the bubble, about 30 to 35 minutes.

 - May use light or dark brown sugar, either is fine for this recipe.